SheekhaJ/SampleTestNGFramework/README.md

 # SampleTestProject

-Sample Test Project for purpose of illustration in Github blog articles at http://toolsqa.com/category/git/
+Bare-bones TestNG Framework for purpose of illustration in Github blog articles at http://toolsqa.com/category/git/